catglossop/ROS-triangulation-package/README.md

 ```
 In the last command, the start time for collecting images should be determined beforehand by playing the rosbag with collect_image set to 0 in the launch file.
 Note the time relative to the start of your rosbag that you want to start collecting images and the interval from that point over which you want to continue collecting images.
 If the entire rosbag is used, omit the -s and -u from the command.

 A much more manual way of getting the images you want would be to delete the unwanted images from the folder where you stored the images and the lines of the CSV that pertain to it.
-This is subject to more error but also allows you to manipulate the samples used for triangulation.
+This is subject to more error but also allows you to manipulate the samples used for triangulation so this is a useful option for finely selecting the samples to use.

 ##### Working with multiple rosbags:

 As is preferred, you want to get as much information through diverse perspectives of the object of interest.
-Dimensions that less information is collected on will be less accurate.
+Dimensions with less diversity of information provided will be less accurate.
 Therefore, you may need to collect information from multiple rosbags or from two intervals in a rosbag.
 To do this, run the same code above using a different CSV file name.
-The same folder can be used.
-These files will be combined in the next step
+The same images folder can be used.
+These files will be combined in the python step of this process.

 Now you can start processing the images for the triangulation algorithm.

 ### Python Script:

-If you used multiple rosbags or intervals of the rosbag, first run the following command:
+If you used multiple rosbags or intervals of a rosbag, first run the following command:
 ```
 python triangulation.py --combine -1 <file1> -2 <file2> -o <outputfile>
 ```

-This will append two CSV files into the name of the final CSV that you choose.
-The output should be "Successfully concatenated csv files"
+This will append two CSV files into the output CSV that you choose.
+The output should be "Successfully concatenated csv files".

 Now that all the data was been prepared, the sample images can be processed.
 This means labelling the images with object centres.
 The triangulation algorithm will automatically run after this.
 Run the following command:
 ```